petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-attach-detach-vm.md

 ms.custom: devx-track-azurecli
 ms.date: 04/23/2025
 ms.reviewer: jushiman
-# Customer intent: As an IT administrator, I want to attach or detach virtual machines to or from a virtual machine scale set so that I can manage resources effectively and optimize scaling based on workload demands.
+# Customer intent: As an IT administrator, I want to attach or detach virtual machines to or from a Virtual Machine Scale Set so that I can manage resources effectively and optimize scaling based on workload demands.
 ---

 # Attach or detach a Virtual Machine to or from a Virtual Machine Scale Set